HTMLToolkit/HTMLNotes/README.md

 3. **Include Dependencies**:
    - **TinyMDE**: The Markdown editor is included via CDN in the `index.html` file.
 Ensure an internet connection for the CDN, or download the TinyMDE library locally from [https://github.com/jefago/tiny-markdown-editor](https://github.com/jefago/tiny-markdown-editor).
-   - **Font Awesome**: Icons are included via CDN.
-Ensure an internet connection, or download Font Awesome locally from [https://fontawesome.com/](https://fontawesome.com/).
+   - **Lucide**: Icons are included via CDN.
+Ensure an internet connection, or download Lucide locally from [https://lucide.dev/](https://lucide.dev/).

 4. **Open the Application**:
    Open `index.html` in a web browser to start using or modifying HTMLNotes.
 No additional setup is required if using CDNs.